harshitpaunikar1/data-driven-aid-allocation-model/.github/project-buildup-history.md

 - Task summary: Built the presentation layer for the Aid Allocation case study today.
 The optimization model output is not self-explanatory to a non-technical audience, so wrote a detailed narrative explaining the recommended allocation, why the model chose each zone and intervention category, and how confident the recommendation is given the uncertainty in impact estimates.
 Also created a one-page summary intended for a decision-maker briefing.
 - Deliverable: Narrative explanation and one-page briefing summary written.
+## 2024-12-02 - Day 5: Repository cleanup

+- Task summary: Did a thorough repository cleanup for the Data-Driven Aid Allocation Model.
+Removed intermediate scratch notebooks, organized the data directory, made sure the requirements file was complete and accurate, and wrote setup instructions that I verified worked from scratch.
+Also added a brief note on the model's limitations — particularly that the impact estimates come from historical data and may not generalize to novel crisis types.
+- Deliverable: Repository cleaned.
+Setup instructions verified.
+Limitations section added.